| Barry MacDonnell's

 [If you need to migrate custom graphic styles to another WordPerfect version or installation ("retrieve" them there) see "Retrieving (importing) custom styles from another document or template" here — or just follow Method 1 below.]

-To save the custom style for future use in other documents or templates, you can use either one of two methods.
+To save the custom style for future use in other documents or templates, you can use either one of these two methods.

-This easy method saves the graphic style inside a small, separate disk file on your system.
+This easy 2-step method saves the custom graphic style inside a small, separate disk file on your system.
 This makes it handy to import the style from that file into any open document or template on your system — or even on another system.

 Select (click on) the style's name in the Graphics Styles dialog's Styles list.
 You might have to scroll down to see it since any new styles are placed at the end of the list of preset styles.